 Having a look at your labs

-To be sure your levels are okay, you should to have your doctor or healthcare practitioner test your Vitamin D levels at least twice a year.
+To be sure your levels are okay, you should to have your doctor or healthcare practitioner test your Vitamin D levels at least two times a year.
 The average range goes from 30-100.
-Most MDs will tell you that you’re fine if you’re hovering around 30.
-As a clinician with a functional medicine spin, I always liked to see my clients and myself at around 50-60 to make sure there were no symptoms of low Vitamin D (which you can get even if you are “within range”).
+Most MDs will tell you that you're fine if you're hovering around 30.
+As a clinician with a functional medicine spin, I like to see my clients and myself at around 50-60 to make sure there are no symptoms of low Vitamin D (which you can get even if you are “within range”).
 In the warmer months you should be able to maintain 60-ish if you are getting outside, and naturally be a little lower in the winter months (when more supplementation is needed).

 Skip the sunscreen (at least for the first 20 minutes)!